 To remove a plug, PUSH the button while turning the outer rim counterclockwise.

-To attach a plug, rotate it to fit into the supply and turn clockwise until it locks in place.
+clockwise until it locks in place.

 The power supply is regulated 7.5 volts DC, 1 amp, using a P6 type barrel plug.
 Any substitute must meet these specifications.